selmaohneh/MathLearningTool/README.md

    - Progress to larger numbers (7-10) as skills improve

 4. **Answer the questions**:
-   - **Level 1 & 2**: Type the first number, then the second number (auto-checks when both are entered)
+   - **Level 1**: Type the first number, then the second number (auto-checks when both are entered)
+   - **Level 2**: Type only the missing number (visible count is pre-filled in left box, auto-checks as you type)
    - **Level 3**: Type only the missing number (first is pre-filled, auto-checks as you type)

 5. **Feedback**: